People of Halle commemorate synagogue attack | DW | 09.10.2020

 German President Frank-Walter Steinmeier joined Jewish community representatives and several local politicians in Halle on Friday to commemorate last year's attack on the city's synagogue.

-"I have come here with mixed feelings," said Josef Schuster, president of the Central Council for Jews in Germany, who appeared outside the synagogue on Friday, just as he did the day after the attack.
+"I have come here with mixed feelings," said Josef Schuster, president of the Central Council for Jews in Germany.
+He appeared outside the synagogue on Friday, just as he did the day after the attack.
 "I am still very aware of the mood from when I was here back then...
 The memory still triggers pain and trepidation."

 Security was tight around the synagogue as mourners approached the site to lay down flowers and wreaths

-Schuster also talked about the locked door to the synagogue, which likely saved the lives of the 52 people inside celebrating Yom Kippur, and which has now been integrated into an artwork unveiled at the scene on Friday.
+Schuster also talked about the locked door to the synagogue, which likely saved the lives of the 52 people inside celebrating Yom Kippur.
+It has now been integrated into an artwork unveiled at the scene on Friday.
 "This door withstood the attacker, yet it was a sign of destruction … a sign of the destructive world-view of this perpetrator."

 Alongside the official commemorations, an alliance of local NGOs had come together under the name "Halle gegen Rechts" (Halle against the Right) to mount an alternative series of public events and exhibitions around the city.